NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2025-11-27-workshop-with-kbnl/index.md

 images:
   - /kbnl-logo1.jpg
 ---
-Last week, three colleagues from the KB, National Library of the Netherlands (KBNL), visited the Digital Preservation Team at the National Library of Norway (NLN).
+On 18-19 november, three colleagues from the KB, National Library of the Netherlands (KBNL), visited the Digital Preservation Team at the National Library of Norway (NLN).

 ![Picture of the guests](/KBNL.jpg "Guests from KBNL: Inge Hofsink, Richard Ligtenberg og Lonneke Smit")